worldbank/gld/Support/B - Country Survey Details/COL/GEIH/data_assembling.md

 6- Do not skip the merging of San Andrés and Amazonía & Orinoquía data because otherwise, the values of urbanization and labour participation will be inaccurate.

-Please note that the GLD programs folder is only available for authorized users within the world bank. for further questions and request kindly contact gld@worldbank.org .
+Please note that the GLD programs folder is only available for authorized users within the world bank. for further questions and requests kindly contact gld@worldbank.org .